shakebugs/shake-docs/docs/android/user-feedback/feedback-type.md

 ## Introduction

-They categorize it as either a bug report, an improvement suggestion, or a question.
+Your users categorize every feedback as either a bug report, an improvement suggestion, or a question.
 Depending on what they choose, their feedback arrives with the <span class="tag-button pink-tag-button">bug</span>, <span class="tag-button pink-tag-button">suggestion</span> or <span class="tag-button pink-tag-button">question</span> tag to your [Shake Dashboard](https://app.shakebugs.com).